 The Power of the Past over the Present

-The efforts of the Hoover and Roosevelt administrations to fight the Great Depression and the efforts of the Bush and Obama administrations to prevent another are united by a reverence for a particular understanding of what the “principles of harmony and necessity required” of them (Roosevelt, Public Papers 317–18).
+The efforts of the Hoover and Roosevelt administrations to fight the Great Depression and the efforts of the Bush and Obama administrations to prevent another are united by a reverence for a particular understanding of what the “principles of harmony and necessity required” of them (Roosevelt, Public Papers, volume 3, 317–18).
 Public opinion and the institutional power politics prevailing in domestic affairs created improvisational plans that showed not only great deference but also dependence on a system that had gone awry, without much encouragement to go down that road from government programs and policies (Bernanke, Federal Reserve 62).

 When we observe an absence of politics in Frank Capra’s film, what has been edited out is the necessarily complicated and fractious process of conflict and uneasy compromise that is essential to “peaceful and orderly progress” in a democratic society that is nonetheless made up of constituencies with unequal power and influence (Roosevelt, Public Papers 317–18).
 Much has been made of public anger at the banking and financial firms that received support because, in political and financial terms, they were understood to be “too big to fail.”
 What has received less attention is the degree to which Americans themselves suspected that those in trouble did not deserve a helping hand.
 As former Federal Reserve chairman Ben S. Bernanke has observed, as early as February 2009, there was already strong popular opposition developing against precisely this kind of help, fueled by the suspicion that many of those receiving assistance were undeserving (Bernanke, Courage to Act 390).